project64/project64-wiki/Building.md

 ```
 MSBuild.exe Project64.sln
 ```
-This will build the Debug|Win32 variant, using the Visual Studio 2015 (MSVC 14) compiler toolset.
+This will build the Debug|Win32 variant, using the Visual Studio 2015 (MSVC 14) compiler tool set.

 ## Specific builds
 Use the following MSBuild properties to set the platform, configuration, and tool set for the build: